KrishnaGaur12/Meridian/docs/MASTER_DOCUMENTATION.md

 **END OF MASTER DOCUMENTATION INDEX**

-*This audit represents a complete, honest assessment of the Razorpay AI Risk Manager project.
+*This audit represents a complete, honest assessment of the Meridian AI Risk Manager project.
 Every claim is verified against source code or marked [NOT VERIFIED].
 The project has significant strengths but also critical gaps before production deployment.*